INFINIDAT utilizes disk encryption-at-rest for regulatory compliance, security audit readiness and other purposes.

 The InfiniBox storage system can be set to run either with data-at-rest protection or without it.
 InfiniBox encryption-at-rest uses the standard method of encrypting data, so there is no performance penalty.

-To benefit from this feature, your InfiniBox has to be equipped with self-encrypting disks.
+To benefit from this feature, your InfiniBox must be equipped with self-encrypting disks.

 - Password - The string that unlocks a drive and allow IO.
 Often referred to as Authentication Keys or AK.
 Passwords are stored in the InfiniBox OS and are sent to the drives when needed.
 All passwords are saved in an encrypted form for security, and in 3 locations to avoid password corruption.